livenodesnetwork/tronsr-template/INTRO.md

-LiveNodesNetwork believes in  TRON's vision of Decentralized the Web.
-Setting up the TRON SR node is a small step from LiveNodesNetwork.
-Our goal is to provide not only infrastructure support but also to bring intellectuals from different fields together to build the TRON's Decentralized  Web.
+LiveNodesNetwork believes in TRON's vision of Decentralized Web.
+Setting up TRON SR node is an effort from LiveNodesNetwork to full the vision.
+Our goal is to provide not only world-class infrastructure support but also to bring intellectuals from different fields together to build TRON's Decentralized  Web.